aliyun/aliyun-cli/docs/en/integrations.md

 | `result.shown`, `result.total`, `result.truncated` | Projection and paging information |
 | `next` | Suggested commands for search, complete output, or another Help section |

-Use `--help-all` to remove the normal result cap.
-Use `--help-search <text>` to filter the current Help level; combine it with `--help-all` to return all matches.
+Use `--help-all` by itself to remove the normal result cap. `--help-search <text>` filters the current Help level and returns every match by default.
+Combining search with `--help-all` remains accepted for compatibility, but does not change the result set.
+Use a specific search term to keep machine output compact.
 Consumers should branch on `schemaVersion` and `helpLevel`, ignore unknown fields, and use `next` instead of constructing follow-up commands themselves.

 Machine Help request errors are written to stderr and exit with status 2.
 They use a versioned envelope: